stevesydney/fasterandworse/posts/want-to-help-me-make-a-new-os.md

 ---
 title: Wanna help me make a new OS?
 excerpt: I envision a new breed of operating system.
-An operating system that does... less
+An operating system that does less.
 author: Steve
 date: 2021-07-28
 draft: false